liamdugan/summary-qg/README.md

 If you use our code or findings in your research, please cite us as:
 ```
 @article{dugan2022feasibility,
-  title={A Feasibility Study of Answer-Unaware Question Generation for Education},
+  title={A Feasibility Study of Answer-Agnostic Question Generation for Education},
-  author={Dugan, Liam and Miltsakaki, Eleni and Upadhyay, Shriyash and Ginsberg, Etan and Gonzalez, Hannah and Choi, Dahyeon and Yuan, Chuning and Callison-Burch, Chris},
+  author={Dugan, Liam and Miltsakaki, Eleni and Upadhyay, Shriyash and Ginsberg, Etan and Gonzalez, Hannah and Choi, Dayheon and Yuan, Chuning and Callison-Burch, Chris},
-  booktitle={Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics},
+  journal={arXiv preprint arXiv:2203.08685},
   year={2022}
 }
 ```